 There are some issues you need to consider when training volunteers.
-They may work for you for just a few hours per week and are likely to have other commitments, so you may find it hard to get people to come to training courses, especially if there are several sessions.
+They may volunteer for just a few hours a week and are likely to have other commitments, so they may find it hard to attend training courses, especially if there are several sessions.

 However, if you feel that some training is essential - such as manual handling or food safety - you can stipulate that training is mandatory for all volunteers and build this into your induction programme.
 If your food co-op is part of a larger organisation, it is worth considering they might require that all volunteers have training, especially on safety issues.

 Some volunteers may not be interested in receiving training, so you will need to agree which skills and knowledge are essential, and which are optional.
 However, if you receive funding to provide training, it may be important to encourage participation, as funders are often expecting to help volunteers gain the skills and experience to qualify for a paid job.
 But you should never force volunteers to attend lots of training if they would prefer not to.

 As well as skills and knowledge on food themes, training can also increase a volunteer's confidence and benefit the person and the food co-op in several ways, for example:

 - Giving volunteers the sense of being valued and improving self esteem

 - Inspiring volunteers, developing their motivation and boosting morale

 - Building skills for the project to run in the longer term